 T15 Canyon (intermediate version of build)

 One thing to note is that PoB does not appear to accurately calculate minion instability dps.
 It appears to be using the explosion damage*the minion hit rate, when it should be using the spawn rate from CWC.
+HoP MI is even more difficult as it is based off the hitrate of our Cyclone.
 This makes actual dps calculation difficult.
-If I add the instability hit, ignite dot, and the regular attack dps of a nominal 10-12 SRS minions out at any given time, I get to about 1.5M Shaper dps.
-Add in zombies and it should get up to about 2M with my current gear, add in Flame Sentinel Spectres and you should be well over 2M Shaper dps.
+If I add the instability hits, ignite dot, HoA, and the regular attack dps of a nominal 12 SRS minions out at any given time we get to 1.81M Shaper dps in my current gear.

 Thank you for your interest in this guide!
 I had a lot of fun making it, and I hope others enjoy it as well.
 I am always happy to discuss questions; just leave me a message in the thread or PM and I will be happy to get back to you.